bahrus/obj-ml/README.md

 # obj-ml

-obj-ml is a web component that enables a declarative, HTML-based markup language to instantiate, and update, a JavaScript object.
+obj-ml (or o-m for short) is a web component that enables a declarative, HTML-based markup language to instantiate, and update, a JavaScript object.

 <a href="https://nodei.co/npm/obj-ml/"><img src="https://nodei.co/npm/obj-ml.png"></a>